ohasis/eng100dr-planetflip/Team-Contract.md

 ## Decision Making
 - Decisions will be conducted during weekly meetings and/or before or after class time.
 - As many team members as possible will be included in decision-making.
-- Important decisions will be based off the majority rule.
+- Important decisions will be based on the majority rule.

 ## Conflict Resolution
 ### What process(es) will you follow if a conflict arises?